OutSystems/docs-product/src/develop/ui/patterns/web/content/section.md

     By default, the Section widget contains Title, Actions, and Content placeholders.

 1. Add your content to the placeholders.
-In this we add a title and an image.
+In this we add a title to the Title placeholder, text to the Content placeholder, and a button to the Actions placeholder.

     ![](<images/section-3-ss.png>)

 After following these steps and publishing the module, you can test the pattern in your app.